 Oculus Quest 2: Display and graphics

 Historically, every new console generation has delivered a certain wow factor the first time you play it.
 We often find ourselves muttering How are these graphics so good? every time the on-screen character moves around the next corner or into that wide-open field, grass waving in the wind.
-While the Oculus Quest 2 doesn't yet have games made exclusively for its new powerhouse processor, the difference between the two generations of Oculus Quest systems couldn't be starker to the human eye.
+The difference between the two generations of Oculus Quest systems couldn't be starker to the human eye.

-The most noticeable difference here isn't the powerful new processor — it's the new pixel-packed display.
+But the most immediately noticeable difference isn't the powerful new processor — at least, from a user point of view — it's the new pixel-packed display.
 At 1832 x 1920 pixels-per-eye, this brand new "almost 4K" single LCD packs 50% more pixels than the PenTile OLED on the Oculus Quest.
 Being a single LCD instead of two separate displays connected to lenses, the Oculus Quest 2 melds the positives of the Oculus Rift S with those of the original Oculus Quest for a superbly crisp experience.

 But it's not just the number of pixels that make this display crisper — it's the arrangement of them.
 The Oculus Quest used a PenTile arrangement, which places subpixels in a diamond shape: two small green subpixels on the left and right corners and larger red and blue subpixels on the top and bottom corners.
 When put into a square grid, these diamonds leave a black space in-between, creating large gaps that human eyes can easily see in VR since the display is just centimeters from our eyes.
 The images above give you a good idea of what to expect, but the Quest 2 is even sharper than these images portray.